jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 Overlay layers is a tool that allows users to create a new feature class based on a defined relationship (interesect, erase, or union) between an input layer and an overlay layer.

-Overlay Layers uses the following workflow:
+Overlay layers uses the following workflow:

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/8cd6a442111a86199cf3dc34edaacfdfb3c47604/Sections/Images/Figure%2028.jpg">